FIWARE/ops.Fuel-main-dev/README.md

 ## Overall description
 OPS-Deploy is a complex software composed by a set of Puppet [3] scripts, a task orchestrator (Astute [4]) and a UI.
 Its goal is to provide a deployment tool for deploying a new FIWARE Lab node based on OpenStack.
 The tool has a double advantage: support a cloud infrastructure owner to set up a new node more quickly than a manual installation and as well building a more coherent and tested node within the FIWARE Lab federation.
+As said previously, OPS-Deploy is based on Fuel by Mirantis and obviously its architecture reflects the original structure.
+As follows, a brief description of the architecture is provided, but as usual for any detailed informatoin, please refer to the Fuel official documentation [5].

 ### Features available
-The version 2.0 of OPS-Deploy is based on the stable branch of Fuel by Mirantis version 5.1 [5].
+The version 2.0 of OPS-Deploy is based on the stable branch of Fuel by Mirantis version 5.1 [6].
 It installs the Icehouse 2014.1.3 release of OpenStack  on Ubuntu 12.04.4.
 The main features included are:
 - The minimum number of controllers for highly available architecture has been eliminated.
 - A number of improvements for the HA have been done (they affect Corosync, Galera, Neutron).